 A man’s voice spoke.
 “Hello, is that Jo Needham?”

-“Yes, who is this please?”, he responded, a little too abruptly.
+“Yes, who's this?” he responded, a little too abruptly.

 “I’m Ben Harding from Destiny Fitness.
 Did you sign up for our free trial earlier today?
-I have a spare appointment at 7:30 a.m. tomorrow morning if you are interested?
-It shouldn’t take more than an hour of your time.”
+I have a spare appointment at 7:30 a.m. tomorrow morning if you are interested.

 Jo raised his eyebrows in surprise.
 “That was quick!
-Uh, sure as long as I can get back home to start work for 9:30, that works for me.”
+Uh, sure as long as it won't take more than a few hours."

 “Fantastic!
 You won’t regret it.
 We have had some great results.
-I’ll email you over confirmation and how to find us.
+I’ll email you a confirmation on how to find us.
 See you then.”

 As he walked down Pemberton Drive, Jo struggled to find number 24b, which was the address given in the email.
 The fact that the street number had a 'b' in it conjured up images of a shabby back street second-floor studio flat, hardly the futuristic, high-tech building he had imagined.
 A small plaque on a brick alleyway labelled ‘Destiny Fitness’ pointed him in the right direction.
 Jo took in a deep breath and wondered, not for the first time this morning, whether he was doing the right thing.

 At the end of an alleyway was a door with various intercom buttons on it.
 Pressing what he hoped was the right one, Jo stood awkwardly and fumbled with his keys.
-Suddenly a female voice exclaimed, “Mr. Needham, we were expecting you.
+Suddenly a female voice exclaimed, “Mr Needham, we're expecting you.
 Do come in.”
 The door buzzed and Jo pushed it open.
 A younger, pretty lady with auburn hair smiled at him from behind a desk.